dbosk/introtools/modules/ssh/guide.md

 ## The end result

-If you succeeded, you should have window that looks something like this or the PuTTY window above:
+If you succeeded, you should have window that looks something like this (or the PuTTY window above):

 ![A terminal window with an SSH session on a UNIX-like system][terminal]